gregbuehler/mongodb-express-redux-mithril-universal-start/README.md

 ## features

--  MongoDB, Expressjs, Reduxjs, Mithriljs
+-  MongoDB, Expressjs, Reduxjs, Mithriljs ( in progress )
--  Universal ( Server-side rendering )
+-  Universal ( Server-side rendering ) ( in progress )
 -  Quick & easy to get started
 -  Mithril rocks.
 Faster to load & render than react.
 It's clean & small, and does it's job well.
 -  Express middleware efficiently handles building CSS & javascript, so no grunt/gulp!